 - Create a partnership by providing accessible string education and mentorship for our students and teaching experience for CSUS School of Music students who may be pursuing a career in string education.

 The String Project currently offers large group classes at different levels: beginners, intermediate and orchestra.
 An important aspect of the program is that students are charged affordable fees in order to make the program available to children who might not otherwise have access.

-The Spring 2015 fee for a full semester of two weekly classes is $100.
+The Fall 2015 fee for a full semester of two weekly classes is $110.

 Beginning students are offered either violin or cello in classes which meet Monday, Wednesday from 4:45 to 5:35 in rooms 227 in Capistrano Hall on the CSU Sacramento campus.
 Students with the level necessary to play in the orchestra may play violin, viola, cello or bass.
 Parents are encouraged to attend classes whenever possible.
-Parents of the third graders with special permission to attend are required to attend classes.
+Parents of the third graders with special permission to register are required to attend classes.
 Students need to provide their own instruments.
 Information about obtaining an instrument is given at registration.
+Please do not buy an instrument until we have sized your child.
+Purchased instruments must meet the approval of the Master Teachers.
 Students do not "age out" of our String Project.
 If they would like to continue to attend, we welcome them.